ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (append top bottom left right)))
 ```

-Nothing new exept this `append` used to concatenate lists.
+Nothing new here except for this `append` used to concatenate lists.
-But were is the glue?
-How to update the grid ?
+But where is the glue?
+How do I update the grid ?

-In functional programming in general, you avoid state, mutability and side effect.
-But my approach of this game imply a changing state: the grid.
+In functional programming in general, you avoid state, mutability and side effects.
+But my approach of this game implies a changing state: the grid.
-`(set! var-name new-value)` is the way to procede. `for-each`, `list-update`, `list-set` are identifiers coming from [list docs](https://docs.racket-lang.org/reference/pairs.html)
+`(set! var-name new-value)` is the way to proceed. `for-each`, `list-update`, `list-set` are identifiers coming from [list docs](https://docs.racket-lang.org/reference/pairs.html).

 ```rkt
 ; -- update 1 tile in grid